brandur/sorg/content/drafts/rust-web.md

     .chain_err(|| "Error deleting directory search content batch")
 ```

-Meanwhile, the more elaborate query lives in a separate
+The query lives in its own `.sql` file:
-`.sql` file:

 ``` sql
 WITH expired AS (